wjuncc/demo/_posts/2017-11-18-React-Radium-实例3.markdown

   }
 }
 ```
-For coding handy, we dont do it like that.
+For coding handy, we don't do it like that.
+We don't add quotation marks positively utils it caused error.

 In css file, any words in front of open brace  could be treated as css name correctly.
 But javascript's rule is quite differ from css.
 In Javascript file, colon is a separator to depart the key and the value in key-value data likes object and json data, and `@` means `decorator` in es7.
 The quotation marks(eithor single quotation or double one) have a guaranty of having the key-name compiled correctly.